-The drive is definitely worth it.
-Don’t forget your camera!
-In Glencoe, the road brings you breathtaking scenic spaces and wonderful sights like the Rannoch Moor Bridge.
-Everything from overgrown grass on rocks to historical bridges is worth a gander.
-It has been frequently regarded as one of the most dangerous roads in Scotland.
-The section of A82 between Tarbet and Ardlui is narrow (embarrassingly narrow for a major route - there are some corners where two trucks struggle to pass each other) and can be very slow.
+The road is totally paved.
+It’s 269km (167mi) long and runs from Glasgow to Fort William and Inverness.
+It is the second longest A-road in the country and has been frequently regarded as one of the most dangerous roads in Scotland.
+In the past decade, 50 people have been killed on the road.
+The section between Tarbet and Ardlui is narrow (embarrassingly narrow for a major route - there are some corners where two trucks struggle to pass each other) and can be very slow.

 The A82 shows the gorgeous countryside and scenic areas.
 It’s a popular route for tourists due to its extensive scenery, and it serves as the main artery for commercial and heavy goods traffic through the area.
-See mountains soar up around you as you drive through Glencoe, a region of Scotland famed the world over for its spectacular landscapes.
+In summers it’s pretty busy.
+Some sections of the route easily rank among the most photographed stretches of tarmac in the world.
+In Glencoe, a region of the country famed the world over for its spectacular landscapes, the road brings you breathtaking scenic spaces and wonderful sights like the Rannoch Moor Bridge.
+Everything from overgrown grass on rocks to historical bridges is worth a gander.
 Fertile valleys, dizzying peaks and clear mountain rivers together give this landscape an almost mythological feel, and on the A82 from central Scotland, you can take it all in as you drive by.